jmcartlamy/interactive-sync-docs/docs/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Toggle from '../src/components/Toggle';

-## A twitch extension
+## Ready-to-use Twitch extension

-Interactive Sync is an [extension](https://www.twitch.tv/p/extensions/) for [twitch.tv](https://www.twitch.tv/), the world's leading live streaming platform.
-Twitch is where millions of people come together live every day to chat, interact, and make their own entertainment together.

-Containing various programs for [brands](https://brand.twitch.tv/), [advertising](https://twitchadvertising.tv/), [affiliations](https://affiliate.twitch.tv/) or [partnerships](https://www.twitch.tv/p/partners/), Twitch contains many extensions that sits inside Twitch and communicates with Twitch to provide extra functionalities.

-Developed by 3rd parties, extensions are interactive overlays or panels where twitch community can interact with the streamer.
+Interactive Sync is a boilerplate to create and configure a [Twitch extension](https://www.twitch.tv/p/extensions/) for [twitch.tv](https://www.twitch.tv/) with environment variables.

+Containing the [front-end extension](https://github.com/jmcartlamy/interactive-sync-front/) and an [Extension Backend Service (EBS)](https://github.com/jmcartlamy/interactive-sync-ebs/), Interactive Sync is a ready-to-use Twitch extension that allows the Twitch community to perform the actions chosen by your application with interactive overlays or panels.

 ## Promotes interactions

-Interactive Sync promotes interactions between Twitch community and any application in a whole new level, by allowing to communicate in many ways in any application that supports the extension.
+Interactive Sync promotes interactions between Twitch community and any application in a whole new level, by allowing to communicate in many ways in any application.

-Tell the extension what you want at any time, see twitch community receives your components displayed, and get messages at every interaction.
+Tell the extension what you want at any time, see twitch community receives your components displayed, and get events at every interaction.

 ## Creates interactive applications